0xabe-io/0xabe-io.github.io/_posts/2016-04-24-BlazeCTF-dmail.md

 0x7fffffffdce0:	0x00007fffffffdd00	0x0000555555554dd6 <= saved_rip
 ```

 If we use the size to trick `malloc`, the check will never work because when a cubby is allocated, `malloc` rounds the size of the cubby to the size of a chunk and it is not possible to make them equal.
-Here is a simple program that proves it by allocating chunks and shows the difference between the requested size and the size in the chunk header:
+Here is a simple program that proves it by allocating chunks and showing the difference between the requested size and the size in the chunk header:

 ```c
 #include <stdlib.h>